Class RedundantEmptyCheckOrError

 Also handles negated form: if items not empty swaps the error codes.

-Exemptions: conditions inside require, assert, and constrain statements are not flagged.
-Conditions inside loop bodies are also suppressed because widening has not yet been applied.
+Conditions inside loop bodies are suppressed because widening has not yet been applied.